Menopause symptoms and treatments: Everything you need to know

 Do you know what is the menopause?
-We could define it in a few words as the period in which the of end the phase of menstruationIn other words, it is the end of the reproductive stage.
+We could define it in a few words as the period in which the of end the phase of menstruationIn other words, it’s the end of the reproductive stage.
 During this short period, the ovaries stop producing estrogen and eggs.
-This process affects women when they reach an average age between 45 and 50 years, although of course, there are exceptions and cases have been recorded of women who only experience menopause at 60 years of age, although they are rare.
+This process affects women when they reach an average age of between 45 and 50, although of course, there are exceptions, and there have been cases of women experiencing menopause as late as 60, although these are uncommon.
+On the other hand, there have also been cases of early menopause in younger women.
+In these cases, it’s best to visit a specialist for a proper diagnosis.
+It’s important to note that this permanent cessation of menstruation doesn’t happen abruptly, but rather It is a gradual process which can take several months or even years.
+During this time, the woman may experience certain menstrual irregularities, meaning that bleeding may be heavier or lighter, and at different intervals compared to the usual menstrual cycle.

 Is menopause a disease?